ray-project/ray/doc/source/rllib-dev.rst

 Features
 --------

-Feature development and upcoming priorities are tracked on the `RLlib project board <https://github.com/ray-project/ray/projects/6>`__ (note that this may not include all development efforts).
-For discussion of issues and new features, we use the `Ray dev list <https://groups.google.com/forum/#!forum/ray-dev>`__ and `GitHub issues page <https://github.com/ray-project/ray/issues>`__.
+Feature development and upcoming priorities are tracked on the `GitHub issues page <https://github.com/ray-project/ray/issues>`__ (note that this may not include all development efforts).
+For discussions, we use the `Ray dev list <https://groups.google.com/forum/#!forum/ray-dev>`__ and `GitHub issues page <https://github.com/ray-project/ray/issues>`__.

 Benchmarks
 ----------